-Why Word password protection is not secure & how to restrict editing.
+Why Word password protection is not secure & how to unlock a doc

 This blog will guide you through the process of protecting a Word document, but we’ll also answer an important question: is Microsoft Word password protection suitable in a business environment?

 Despite heavy competition from the likes of Google Docs, Microsoft Word has remained the text editor of choice for many businesses.
 It’s used for anything from note-taking to documentation, contracts, reports, and legal documents.
 Given the sensitive nature of some of these documents, it’s natural that businesses want to secure them.
 Microsoft Word uses simple yet effective encryption for its document protection.
 While the document remains encrypted, it cannot be read – presenting itself as a jumble of numbers and letters to anybody who does not hold the decryption key.
 Entering the password allows a user to decrypt the document and therefore view and edit it.

 Microsoft Word has another, lesser-used password protection that controls whether or not users can edit.
 This does not use encryption and is instead enforced by the software, which disables the ability to type, delete characters, and modify formatting.
 We’ll talk about both methods today.